ntm529/natedrop/README.md

 - Column 7: Y-velocity
 - Column 8: Z-velocity

-A recommended radius is 3 for all droplets, initially.
+There may be as many rows, and therefore as many droplets as desired.
+A recommended initial radius is 3 for all droplets, initially.
 A recommended osmolarity would be either 0.1 or 1 for your droplets.
 ### Specifying the other parameters that need to be fed into the function.
 - Additionally, the natural length between each droplet, **L** needs to be specified for the function.
 A lower **L**-value will have the droplets stick closer together.
 A recommended **L**-value is 0.8
 - The bilayer attraction is represented as a linear spring of stiffness **K**.
 A recommended K-value is 1000.0